hannob/squirrelpatches/README.md

 I'm sharing a few patches here with the goal to:

-* ~~Fix known security issues.~~ Hopefully known security issues are fixed upstream now.
+* Fix known security issues.
 * Avoid PHP warnings.
 * Fix compatibility issues with the current PHP 7.3/7.4.